Jasonngyt/A-Helping-Paw/README.md

 3) There will be a Sign Up Page for Shelter Home and Pet Owner to register an account.
 After they register their account, they will be able to access it via user name in the Login Page.

+4) A very simple login feature is created to allow on the account holder login their acoount to delete and amend their own advertisment.
+There is no requirement for any password or other security feature.
-4) After logging into their account, they will be able to: <br>
+   After logging into their account, they will be able to: <br>
     a) post new advertisements. <br>
     b) view all the advertisement that they posted. <br>
     c) edit their advertisement. <br>